WilliamQLiu/williamqliu.github.io/_posts/2017-11-22-apache-spark.md

 Note: use "flavor='spark'" on writing data so that the data will work with Spark's constraints on types of files it can read.
 It'll automatically sanitize field characters unsupported by Spark SQL.

+### Parquet Pretty/JSON Output

+With the command line tool `parquet` (from pip install`, you can peak at a parquet file pretty easily.

+    # Show columnar data format
+    parquet myfile.parquet

+However, if you have a lot of columns, it gets pretty messy.
+Try outputting the format to json:

+    parquet --format json --limit 1 faa8cf616f0a47f585eabb879b33c347.parquet
+    {"some_col": "3", ... }

 ### Parquet Tools

 https://github.com/apache/parquet-mr